 Benefits of a video game mood board

 A mood board is essentially an arrangement of visuals that helps set the tone or atmosphere of any given project.
+Learn more about how to make a mood board.
 In the case of video games, this means collecting images, artwork, words, and anything else that evokes the desired feeling or emotion you want to convey in your game.